jordynmindorff/Discord-JS-Boilerplate/README.md

     -   Slash commands run off of something called discord interactions.
 Read all about them [here](https://discordjs.guide/interactions/slash-commands.html#registering-slash-commands) in the guide.
 All commands through the model in this repo are global commands.
     -   There are also other types of interactions that allow more integration into discord through context menus, but this is not included in this boilerplate.
 -   In slash commands, the biggest thing to keep in mind is the options and permissions structure.
     -   This structure in action may be seen in the files included in this repo.
-For all option types, refer to [this resource](https://discord.com/developers/docs/interactions/application-commands#application-command-object-application-command-option-type).
+For all option types, refer to [this resource](https://discord-api-types.dev/api/discord-api-types-v10/enum/ApplicationCommandOptionType).
     -   In the command file, you will also see `default_member_permissions`.
 This sets out the default visibility of the command to those with the specified permissions.
-To see the rest of the permissions flags ass shown in `setStatus.js`, see [this](https://discord.js.org/#/docs/discord.js/stable/class/Permissions?scrollTo=s-FLAGS).
+To see the rest of the permissions flags ass shown in `setStatus.js`, see [this](https://discord-api-types.dev/api/discord-api-types-payloads/common#PermissionFlagsBits).

+_A Warning:_ New global commands can sometimes take a while to be processed and appear in discord.
+Likewise for deleting them.

 #### Message Commands

 -   Message commands are pretty self explanatory -- you send a message in chat with a prefix and a command in run.
 This is the classic style.
--   Be aware, this is not Discord's preferred way of handling commands and is becoming discouraged.
+-   Be aware, this is not Discord's preferred way of handling commands and is discouraged.
 -   All permissions/options must be handled manually.

 ### Hosting

-Hosting is a very complex topic, but my personal preference as a hosting platform is [Heroku](https://heroku.com).
-Billing is based on hours of use per month per application.
-If you simply add a credit card, there are enough free hours for one application to be running 24/7 and then some.
+Hosting is a very complex topic, but for a basic project all you need is something that can keep your node application ticking 24/7.
+I used to use **Heroku**, but they now charge.
+I'm not too sure what's out there for free services these days.

+As my projects have evolved into more complex beasts, I host using a Linux Virtual Private Server (VPS) with **DigitalOcean**.

 ### The End

 Good luck!
-Thanks for stopping by, star the repo if you like it and feel free to make PRs, always welcome feedback and/or learning opportunities.
+Thanks for stopping by, star the repo if you like it, and feel free to make PRs.
+I always welcome feedback and/or learning opportunities.